 Rifle Cottage

-Constructed in 1914 on a 1627m² block, this heritage-listed Federation brick and tile bungalow was part of the Fremantle Artillery Barracks and original Signal Station.
-It’s located next door to the residence that was previously known as the Gun House.
+Constructed in 1914 on a 1,627 m² block, this heritage-listed Federation brick-and-tile bungalow once formed part of the Fremantle Artillery Barracks and the original signal station complex.
+It’s located next door to the residence formerly known as the Gun House.

-The garden and landscaping has hugely improved, particularly compared to the condition it was in at the time of its original sale in 2011.
-An article featuring the original owners Wendy and David Radcliffe, details the extensive hours they spent “to return the garden to a style that would have been commonly planted in Fremantle between 1880 and 1940”.
-Their efforts were certainly rewarded when their garden was open to the public in 2015 as part of the Open Gardens Australia event.
+The garden and landscaping have also been significantly improved, particularly when compared with the condition of the property at the time of its sale in 2011.
+An article featuring the former owners, Wendy and David Radcliffe, describes the considerable effort they invested in restoring the garden to a style commonly found in Fremantle between 1880 and 1940.
+Their work was recognised in 2015, when the garden was opened to the public as part of the Open Gardens Australia event.

 © 2011 Caporn Young Property